• Skip to main content

 Women and fantasy football may seem like an unlikely pairing to some, but here’s my story.

-For as long as I can remember, football has run through my veins.
+Football has run through my veins for as long as I can remember.
 I grew up in a suburb of Detroit when Barry Sanders was in his prime.
 I have fond memories of my parents taking me to NFL games.
 Thanksgiving in Detroit was always the best.
-We’d also go to signing events and stand outside the football camp waiting for autographs.
-After going to games, I would come home and practice kicking a football in the front yard.
+We’d also attend signing events and stand outside the football camp waiting for autographs.
+After attending games, I would come home and practice kicking a football in the front yard.
 I was determined to be the NFL’s first female kicker.

-While those dreams did not become a reality, football remained a constant in my life.
+While those dreams did not become a reality, football remained a constant.
 There were some years that I was more interested in it than others, but overall, it remained my favorite sport.

 What It’s Like to Be a Fantasy Football Owner in a Male-Dominated League

 When fantasy football came around, it was like Christmas!
-I had the capabilities to “own” my team, pick the lineup, and the battle for a playoff spot.
-I could finally put all my football knowledge to good use while earning a little extra money!
-(See How Fantasy Football works.)
+I could “own” my team, pick the lineup, and battle for a playoff spot.
+I could finally use all my football knowledge while earning some extra money!
+(See How Fantasy Football Works.)

 Starting in a Small Family Fantasy League

 The first league I participated in was a small eight-person league with my family.
-This was back before there were apps on phones.
-We would use the same computer to draft our team, signing in and out of our accounts.
-We helped each other with draft picks.
+This was before there were apps on phones.
+We would use the same computer to draft our team, sign in and out of our accounts, and help each other with draft picks.

 I continued to play in the league, which included my mom and my brother’s girlfriend.
-A couple of years ago, I did very well, and a couple of years that I did not.
-The outcome of my team was not a reflection of my gender.
+I did very well a couple of years ago, and a couple of years ago, I did not.
+My team’s outcome was not a reflection of my gender.

 No one treated anyone differently based on their gender.
 We were all just individuals playing a game and looking to win prizes.
-To be honest, gender never crossed my mind until I joined my company’s league.
+Gender never crossed my mind until I joined my company’s league.

 The Co-Ed Work League – The Early Years

-Three years ago, a co-worker created a fantasy football league at our office.
-He knew I had an interest in football and invited me to participate in their league.
-I know for a fact that other co-workers weren’t happy a “girl” was in the league, but others didn’t care.
+A co-worker created a fantasy football league at our office three years ago.
+He knew I was interested in football and invited me to participate in their league.
+Other co-workers weren’t happy that a “girl” was in the league, but others didn’t care.
 I assumed they had invited me because they thought I wouldn’t know what I was doing.
 Easy money.
-I let them believe what they chose to.
+I let them believe what they choose to.

-For the most part, I felt respected and included in the league, although some men weren’t on board with a woman crashing their party.
-The men who didn’t really know me were the worst.
+Mostly, I felt respected and included in the league, although some men weren’t on board with a woman crashing their party.
+The men who didn’t know me were the worst.
 At first, they would offer ridiculous trades.
 They wanted my star quarterback for their kicker.
 They’d try to tell me trading my #1 running back for their #3 quarterback was a steal.
 I’d shake my head as I hit the “decline” button.
 The crazy trades and doubts began to fade as the season continued.
-I was winning games, knocking my competitors down the leader board.
+I was winning games, knocking my competitors down the leaderboard.
 My wins were earning “street cred” in our league.

 Fantasy Football League Champion

 I won that first year.
 The girl “who didn’t know what she was doing” beat all of them.
 I was invited back the following year but treated as more of an equal.
-They recruited other women in the office who weren’t football savvy in hopes of winning their money.
+They recruited other women in the office who weren’t football savvy to win their money.

 Some women did well; others would leave great wide receivers on the bench all season.
 I don’t think the women who didn’t do well failed because they were women.
 I think they failed because they had too little knowledge or dealt with many injuries on their team.
 However, some men in the league suffered the same fate.

-The only real difference I noticed was a small group of men would only talk to other men about football.
+The only real difference I noticed was that a small group of men would only talk to other men about football.
 They’d ask each other for advice or talk about the “sick play” from the night before.
-It was common to hear them talking about football at the coffee station but rare for them to include females.
+It was common to hear them talking about football at the coffee station, but it was rare for them to include females.

 The Co-Ed Work League – Last Year

 I personally didn’t feel judged based on my sex, and I don’t think anyone else did, either.
-We were all equals, just co-workers looking forward to having something else to talk about than work.
+We were all equal, just co-workers looking forward to having something else to talk about other than work.

 Seven of the teams were owned by women.
-Most of them knew what to do and battled hard against the men’s teams.
-A couple made rookie mistakes, but I’ve seen those mistakes made before by men.
+Most knew what to do and battled hard against the men’s teams.
+A couple made rookie mistakes, but I’ve seen men make those mistakes before.

 Our four-team playoff round starred three women owners and one male owner.
 Two women advanced to the “Super Bowl,” and we crowned another woman champion.
-(Sadly, I came in second, and I’m still not over it.)
+(Sadly, I came in second and am still not over it.)

 How Some Women Have an Advantage in Fantasy Football

-As fantasy football grows each year, so does the number of women involved.
+As fantasy football grows yearly, so does the number of women involved.
 It is estimated that nearly 20% of fantasy football owners are women.
-Women are joining leagues fast, and there are even all-female fantasy football leagues out there.
-I’ve never thought about joining one, but I think this would be a good idea for any woman who wants to learn the game and not feel intimidated by a man.
+Women are joining leagues fast, and even all-female fantasy football leagues are out there.
+I’ve never considered joining one, but this would be a good idea for any woman who wants to learn the game and not feel intimidated by a man.

-I think women who aren’t heavily invested in football may have an advantage.
-There’s no team to feel loyal to, no player that you must draft because you own their jersey.
-Admittedly, I’ve played certain people each week because I was a fan.
+Women who aren’t heavily invested in football may have an advantage.
+There’s no team to feel loyal to, no player you must draft because you own their jersey.
+Admittedly, I’ve played certain people weekly because I was a fan.
 Sometimes it was the right call.
 Other times, my bench racked up more points than my starting lineup.

 Women also tend to be organized and plan, which can do wonders for a fantasy owner when bye weeks roll around.
-A lot of fantasy football is planning ahead, watching out for bye weeks and certain matchups.
+Many fantasy football is planning ahead, watching for bye weeks and certain matchups.

 A woman doesn’t need to know who was drafted #1 this year (Baker Mayfield, if you were interested) or won the Super Bowl last year.
 They need to understand the basics of fantasy football and a few rules.
-(One of them being never draft a kicker first!)
-With the advances of technology, it’s very easy to Google a player and see if they’ll be a draft bust or not.
+(One of them is never to draft a kicker first!)
+With the advances of technology, it’s very easy to Google a player and see if there’ll be a draft bust.

 NFL crowd.